 I hope this finds you well!
-Today I want to share my recipe for an Easter Chocolate Ganache Cake.
+Today, I want to share my recipe for an Easter (or Valentine’s) Chocolate Ganache Cake.
+Or my new Snow Day Chocolate Ganache cake!

 I already have a fabulous Chocolate Ganache Cake on this website, but I thought I should give you the other recipe I use for chocolate cakes.

-My new recipe only uses eggs, butter, cream and chocolate so, in these days of limited shopping, these ingredients may already be something you have in your fridge and larder.
-The other ingredient is mini eggs.
-CVS in Darien still had loads and a reassuring new set up, with plastic barriers for the cashiers and enforced spacing.
+My new recipe only uses eggs, butter, cream and chocolate so, in these days of limited shopping trips, these ingredients may already be something you have in your fridge and larder.
+The other ingredient is either raspberries, or if you are making this for Easter, mini eggs.

 If you want to see a demo, watch my live webinar from April 10th on HAYVN’s you tube site.